goossens/SteampunkDeskLamp/src/intro.md

 [instructions](#instructions) on how to make the desk lamp, [parts](#parts) lists on what to buy, [schematics](#schematic) on how to wire it all up and the 3D printed [models](#models) to 'glue' it all together.
-All digital assets to build your own can be found in my
+All digital assets required to build your own can be found in my [Github repository](https://github.com/goossens/DeskLight).

-[Github repository](https://github.com/goossens/DeskLight).
+Disclainer: This project deals with lethal electrical current.
+Use at your own risk!!